CrossRef/event-data-user-guide/event-data-manual.md

 TODO

-#### Landing Page URLs vs DOI URLs
+#### Landing Page URLs vs DOI URLs in Facebook

 Facebook Users may share links to Items two ways: they may link using the DOI URL, or they may link using the Landing Page URL.
 When a DOI is used, Facebook records and shows the DOI URL but records statistics against the Landing Page URL it resolves to.
 This means that Facebook doesn't necessarily maintain a one-to-one mapping between URLs and statistics for that URL.

 Event Data always uses the Landing page URL when it queries Facebook and never the DOI URL.
-If a Facebook user used the Landing Page URL then there would be no results for the DOI, and if they used the DOI, the statistics would be recorded against the Landing Page anyway.
+If a Facebook user shared an Item using its Landing Page URL then there would be no results for the DOI, and if they used the DOI, the statistics would be recorded against the Landing Page anyway.

-Here is a worked example using the Facebook Graph API v2.7.
+Here is a justficiation of the above approach using examples from the Facebook Graph API v2.7.
 Note that these API results capture a point in time and the same results may not be returned now.

 Where a Facebook User has shared an Item using its DOI, Facebook's system resolves the DOI discover the Landing page.
 In cases where Facebook has seen the DOI URL it is possible to query using it, e.g. `https://graph.facebook.com/v2.7/http://doi.org/10.5555/12345678?access_token=XXXX` gives: